 Step 5 - Place the Can, Set the Coals

 Place the garbage can over the turkey.
 Around the edge of it, build up a small ledge of dirt or sand to add height to the coals.
 The coals should be ready by now.
 Place the coals on top of the upturned garbage can and all around the side on the ledge you made.
 Try to get them as close to the level of the turkey as possible.

 You can wrap up potatoes stuck with a fork and other vegetables in tin foil and place them on top of the can around the coals.
 Leave them there for as long as you cook the turkey.

 Cook the turkey for at least two hours.
 By this time, the coals may have burned out.
 Check the turkey by cutting into it.
 The juices should flow clear.
 If not, cook for another hour.

-Note: The use of any device to burn charcoal is usually prohibited during air-quality burn bans, drought conditions burn bans, or they may have conditional-use regulations based on your premise or location.
-Check with the appropriate authorities in your area or residence to ensure you are following the laws and regulations.
+Note: The use of any device to burn charcoal is usually prohibited during air-quality burn bans, drought conditions burn bans, or because of conditional-use regulations based on your premise or location.
+Check with the appropriate authorities in your area to ensure you are following the laws and regulations.